kena-wakwoya/kena-wakwoya/README.md

  👋 Hi, I’m Kena Wakwoya.

-🌱 I’m currently learning aws integration.
+🌱 I’m currently working on aws integration.
 💞️ I’m looking to collaborate on reactjs, reactnative,flutter,angular, aws lambda function and aws apigateway integration projects.

 I am a Full Stack Software Developer and machine-learning enthusiast.
 I am passionate about technologies and try to learn new stack.